JBernal7/human-wildlife-conflict/README.md

 ## Contact

-If you have any questions, need more information, or would like access to the full private repository, please feel free to contact me at [jessicabernal@uma.es].
+If you have any questions, need more information, or would like access to the full private repository, please feel free to contact me at jessicabernal@uma.es.